Hello! Welcome to Cynic On Wings.

 Then enter the stage of my life where my fondness for picture books grew like a monster.
 Favorites included authors like Christian Van Allsburg (fun fact, I’m from his hometown), Shel Silverstein (The Giving Tree is a masterpiece, and his poems are *mwah*), Kevin Henkes, and others like The Fantastic Flying Books of Morris Lessmore (I discovered this beauty during college), Strega Nona, The Jolly Postman, and most recently Mr. Willoughby’s Christmas Tree (how delightful this one is!)

 Now as I slowed down in my reading as I entered adulthood, I was thankful to still be able to add masterpieces to my shelf like The Chosen by Chaim Potok (my favorite standalone), The Once and Future King by T.H.
-White (this changed my life), Six of Crows (got me back into YA), and beautifully written books like The Song of Achilles and the Winternight trilogy.
+White (this changed my life), Six of Crows (literally restored my faith in YA), and beautifully written books like The Song of Achilles and the Winternight trilogy.
 I had begun to bemoan the lack of well-written books that used to enthuse me as a child, but there still was hope!

-But in the end, everything really boils down to Harry Potter.
-At the age of nine when The Goblet of Fire was the latest release in the series and I still had not transitioned into more mature and lengthy reads, the third book finally managed to cement my love for reading.
+In the end though, everything really boils down to Harry Potter.
+At the age of nine when The Goblet of Fire was the latest release in the series and I still had not transitioned into more mature slash lengthy reads, this fourth book finally managed to cement my love and hunger for reading.

-Harry Potter is my one and only true love.
+Harry Potter is my first and last true love.
 The end. ❤️